elixir-inspector/ref_inspector/README.md

 ## Application Configuration

-To start using Ref Inspector you need to at least configure a `:database_path`.
+To start using RefInspector you need to at least configure a `:database_path`.

 If you are using the default database you can omit the `:database_files` configuration value.